MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/enrich-category-page.md

 3. Select a template for the enriched category page.
 If you're making only minor changes, you can select the default category page.
 Alternatively, you can select a specific category page template.
 When you select the template, the page editor is opened, and the selected template is used to create a new category page for the selected category.
 The page is checked out to you, and you can now make your changes.

 > [!NOTE]
-> Modules that use category specification data use the date from your selected category.
+> Modules that use category specification data use the data from your selected category.
 >
 > The settings of the template that you select determine the changes that you can make.